aragon/hack/docs/getting-started.md

 We hope you enjoyed that 😊!
 Please don't hesitate to leave us any feedback [insert link].

 Now that you’ve built your first DAO, feel free to take a look at the docs.
-If you're interested in understanding things at a deeper level, we recommentd you jump straight into our awesome [tutorial](/docs/tutorial.html).
+If you're interested in understanding things at a deeper level, we recommend you jump straight into our awesome [tutorial](/docs/tutorial.html).

+P.S.
+You should find that there is a light blue EDIT button in the top-right corner of every page.
+If you feel like you can improve our documentation in any way, please don't hesitate to click on it.
+Once you click on it, you'll be taken to a github copy of the page.
+On that page you should see a small pencil icon somewhere on the right.
+Click on it to start.

+P.P.S.
+Before you submit any changes, you should read our [contribution guidelines.](https://github.com/aragon/hack/blob/master/CONTRIBUTING.md)

+[^ create and/or provide a link to a tutorial that takes the user through their first githubedit + simple Markdown]